benlasko/Capstone-2/README.md

 <br>

-### I made a text processing pipeline that did the following:
+### To be able to analyze and process the tweets I made a text cleaning pipeline that did the following:
 * Lowercased text
 * Removed puncuation
 * Removed numbers